thesmartaniket/thesmartaniket.github.io/README.md

 # Personal Website
 An only HTML & CSS based personal website coded and designed by me.<br>
 Wanna made your own?
 First check it out [here](https://thesmartaniket.github.io) in action.
+[Desktop View Recommended]

 # How to use?
 First clone the repo using `git clone https://www.github.com/thesmartaniket/thesmartaniket.github.io`<br>